We visited the iconic O2 Arena, London, for a major sporting event and were bowled over by what a great venue it is and how much there is to do there!

 There are food and drink counters arena-side as well.
 My dd made a beeline for the candy stand.

 One small thing that I wasn’t a fan of at the O2 was that on entry to the arena itself you cannot take any water through security, like an airport.
 That would be fine but they charge £4 for small bottle of water on the other side!
-You can ask for tap water at any drinks outlet so my tip is to do that or be prepared to pay £16 for the whole family to have a water #outrageous!
+Top Tip: You can ask for tap water at any drinks outlet in the Arena

 Not at the O2 but right next door is the Emirates Airline Cable Car that goes from the O2 over the River Thames.
 Spectacular views of London and if you don’t fancy the Up@O2 experience or have people in your group whom it wouldn’t suit, this is a good alternative.
 My children also enjoyed the small exhibition you can visit at the end and pretend to fly a plane.